-If you would like to reserve one of the Nicholson School of Communication and Media conference rooms (including NSCM 143, 213, 228 or 254) please contact Jane Ingalls at (407) 823-1711.
+If you would like to reserve one of the Nicholson School of Communication and Media conference rooms (including NSCM 143, 213, 228 or 254) please contact Debbie Doyle.

 16. Qualtrics - Survey Tool

 Qualtrics is a survey software that allows an individual to create their web-based surveys and conduct statistical analysis.
 Its features allow an individual to build distribute, and the analyze information all at one place.
 Any faculty, staff or student can have a Qualtrics account.